Tillerson, Mattis: We don't need new war authorization to fight terror

 "I personally think 2001 doesn't apply to this situation," Sen. Ron Johnson, a Wisconsin Republican, said referring to the fight against ISIS.

-Originally written to target those responsible for the 2001 attacks, critics say that it's now used to fight groups that didn't even exist in 2001.
+Sen. Todd Young, an Indiana Republican, told Mattis that the relationship between al Qaeda and groups such as ISIS is "highly attenuated."
+Mattis pushed back, saying that their names may change, but that terror groups bear a "remarkable resemblance" in terms of ideology and often leadership.

+These terror groups "change their names as often as a rock 'n' roll band," Mattis said.

-Secretary of State Rex Tillerson said the 2001 AUMF provides the legal basis for holding members of al Qaeda, the Taliban and other groups at the detention facility in Guantanamo Bay.
+Tillerson said the 2001 AUMF provides the legal basis for holding members of al Qaeda, the Taliban and other groups at the detention facility in Guantanamo Bay.
 It also authorizes the use of "necessary and appropriate force" to defend the US and partner forces in the fight against ISIS in Iraq and Syria, Tillerson said.

 "This administration relies on the 2001 AUMF as the domestic legal authority for our own military actions against" al Qaeda, the Taliban, and ISIS in Iraq and Syria, Tillerson told the committee.